PandasThumb/pandasthumb.github.io/_posts/2020/2020-08-30-belated-happy-birhtday-lamarck.md

 wings were bigger.

 But there's another phenomenon in Lamarck's theory, one that most people don't know of.
-This is that in addation to the effects of use and disuse, there a whole other force at work in Lamarck's theory.
+This is that in addition to the effects of use and disuse, there a whole other force at work in Lamarck's theory.
 And that is the inherent complexifying force.

 Here, for example, is a summary by Lamarck contrasting the existing theory with his own: